 - Stable at room temperature so they don’t require refrigeration.

-- Deliver a much greater quantity of high viability bacteria to the small intestine that traditional probiotic supplements [11,12].
+- Deliver a much greater quantity of high viability bacteria to the small intestine that traditional probiotic supplements [11,12]. making them excellent choice for people suffering with Small Intestinal Bacterial Overgrowth (SIBO).

 - Highly Beneficial in the treatment of SIBO.

 The health of the small intestines relies on balanced microbiota, and probiotics and immunoglobulins can contribute to that balance by having a positive influence on the intestinal environment, including pH, organism diversity, and immune signaling.
 SIBO remains an area of research, but it is understood that dysbiosis and motility are key components.
-Such dysbiosis of the small intestine can be attributable to low stomach acid, medications, or alcohol consumption.2
+Such dysbiosis of the small intestine can be attributable to low stomach acid, medications, or alcohol consumption.

 Probiotics are live organisms and must be shelf stable through the expiration date, so they can be precisely delivered to the intestinal tract to have maximum benefit.